HOW DO I PLACE AN ORDER?

 HOW WILL MY FURNITURE BE PACKAGED FOR SHIPMENT?

-For White Glove service we use a two ply foam envelop to protect the surface from abrasion and then encase the furniture piece in a heavy duty plastic bag.
-For freight shipments we wrap the same way and then cartonize the furniture in a heavy gauge cardboard container.
+For White Glove service we use a two-ply foam envelope to protect the surface from abrasion and then encase the furniture piece in a heavy duty plastic bag.
+For freight shipments, we wrap the same way and then carbonize the furniture in a heavy gauge cardboard container.
 If there are feet that attach by screwing into the frame, they will be packaged separately and included in the shipment.

 HOW ARE SHIPPING CHARGES CALCULATED?